Memorabilix

-Janice Voss Autograph
+Janice Voss Autographs

 Janice Voss was an accomplished astronaut with a long and distinguished career at NASA.
 She was born on October 8, 1956, in South Bend, Indiana.
 Voss had a passion for astronomy and space exploration from an early age, and pursued her dream by studying engineering at Purdue University.
 After earning a Bachelor of Science in Electrical Engineering, she went on to earn a doctorate in Aeronautics and Astronautics from the Massachusetts Institute of Technology.
-More about Janice Voss

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.